aaron-grau/curic/javascript/projects/jquery_lite/README.md

 * Add an `ajax` function to the `$l` function object.
 It should receive one options object argument.
 * It will help to know what you expect the behavior to be.
   * Reference a [sample ajax request][sample-ajax-request] to know what your inputs are and when you expect functions to run.
+  * Your `ajax` function does not have to return a `Promise`.
+We'll implement that in the bonus.
   * Test out your `$l.ajax` code using the same endpoint as the sample request.
 * Make a `defaults` object.
 Check [the jQuery `ajax` API document][jquery_ajax] to get a sense of what the defaults should be.
 Provide defaults for